dorathyofoha/vpn-usage/README.md

 <img src="https://i.imgur.com/k0d4oAM.png" height="70%" width="70%"/>
 </p>
 <p>
 I still had whatismyipaddress.com open in the Edge browser, so I simply refreshed the page to view any changes.
-According to the website, my IP address was now the one shown in the VPN, and my location was Tokyo, Japan!
-This is because my physical computer was connected to the VM, which was now connected to a VPN server in Japan, making it look to the website like I was in Japan.
+According to the website, my IP address was presently the one shown in the VPN, and my location was Tokyo, Japan!
+This is because my physical computer was connected to the VM, which was connected to a VPN server in Japan, making it look similar to the website like I was in Japan.
 </p>
 <br />